 This was one of the points where reality again was sinking in, we were taking people in to our home who had literally just lost their homes and had no where else to go.
 My mind jumped from friend, to coworker, and of course to Cangumbang, imagining the experiences everyone else was dealing with a that moment.
 Throughout the whole storm, these moments of reflection were rare because people in need continued to consistently present themselves.

-Over the course of the 4 hours the storm was in full swing, we took in over 40 children and families in to our home.
-Each time the men already safe in our home would run out to help the children and women in to the house, I would run upstairs and grab dry clothes and dry a dress the children while Carter treated their parents injuries or their parents changed in to dry clothes.
+Over the course of the 4 hours the storm was in full swing, we took in over 40 children and adults in to our home.
+Each time the men already safe in our home would run out to help the children and women in to the house, I would run upstairs and grab dry clothes and try to dress the children, while Carter treated their parents injuries or their parents changed in to dry clothes.
 Sebastian continually rearranged our furniture so people could sit down far enough from the windows to be safe from the storm, and kept an eye on our valuables to make sure they weren't swept away in the storm.

 At one point one of the men ran out in to the storm and began vigorously swimming across the chest deep river which stretched across what was once a neighborhood just outside our complex.
-I heard the people inside saying "bata," which means children in Waray.
-My heart began to race, moments after he disappeared amidst the wind, rain, and debris he emerged with a bundle in his arms, clearly a baby; his wife gripped his arm from behind fighting the currents to stay together.
+I heard the people inside saying "bata," which means child in Waray.
+My heart began to race, moments after he disappeared amidst the wind, rain, and debris he emerged with a bundle in his arms, clearly a baby; his wife gripped his arm from behind fighting the currents to stay together and hold on to her other son.
 This time I had no reservations opening the door and letting Carter run out in to the dangerous storm to help them climb over the wall to our complex.
 Carter rushed to the couple and took the baby from the father's arms and swiftly brought him inside.
-His mother followed us upstairs and I immediately ravaged through my suitcase full of baby clothes donations and blankets, mostly dry and readily available thanks to so many generous donors in October.
+His mother followed us upstairs and I immediately ravaged through my suitcase full of baby clothes donations and blankets, mostly dry and readily available thanks to so many generous donors in October, the mother was hysterical.
 The babies lips were blue and for the first few moments, there was no cries from his mouth.
-Once we undressed him and wrapped him in a blanket he began to cry and Carter and I exchanged concerned glances.
+Once we undressed him and wrapped him in a blanket he began to cry and Carter and I exchanged relieved glances briefly.
 I let Carter take over with the mother's help and I moved to the landing below to undress his older brother who was drenched and shivering, dressing him in any dry clothes I could find and stationing him safely on the couch with a blanket.